-In December 2021, we executed a purchase agreement to acquire the business of IPONWEB Holding Limited ("IPONWEB"), a marketleading AdTech company with world-class media trading capabilities, for \$380 million comprised of a mix of cash and treasury shares of the Company, subject to certain adjustments including for working capital, other current assets and current liabilities and net indebtedness, with the transaction expected to close in the first quarter of 2022 (the "IPONWEB Acquisition").
-The transaction is subject to customary closing conditions.
+In August 2022, we acquired the business of IPONWEB Holding Limited ("IPONWEB"), a market-leading AdTech company with world-class media trading capabilities, for \$250 million, including approximately \$180 million paid in cash and approximately \$70 million paid in Criteo treasury shares at closing.
+The acquisition includes a potential earn-out consideration of up to \$100 million to be paid in cash subject to certain financial and other performance milestones to be achieved in 2022 and 2023.
 This strategic acquisition is expected to accelerate our Commerce Media Platform vision by adding scale, complementary products, and stronger first-party data capabilities, further reducing our reliance on third-party cookies and other identifiers.

-During 2021, we operated in 96 countries.
+During 2022, we operated in 94 countries.